CAN I CANCEL MY DEBT REVIEW?

 If you fail to pay your credit providers your new reduced amount, negotiated by your debt counsellor, the debt review plan will be terminated.
 What this means is that you will then have to return to paying the original instalments and interest rates again, plus additional penalty fees.
 What’s worse is that your car and home may be at risk of being repossessed, as you are no longer protected by the advantages of debt review process.

 Remember that there is a reason why you are under debt review – you are over-indebted and at the end of your financial rope.
-However, if your circumstances change i.e. you get promoted and become financially stable, you may be wondering how to exit debt review fast.
+However, if your circumstances change, in other words, you get promoted and become financially stable, you may be wondering how to exit debt review fast.

 If you have not yet been declared over-indebted, and you are still in the process of obtaining Form 17.2, you may then go ahead and cancel your debt review by emailing firstname.lastname@example.org.